Digital Health Enterprise Zone

 At DHEZ we value the sharing of knowledge across all the groups we work with - whether you are a student, involved in a research project, or attending an event.

 DHEZ's digital health teaching and learning facilities in the Phoenix Building are designed to support interactive teaching and learning methods.
-The Phoenix Building has teaching space which includes a 50 seat lecture theatre, public clinics for hands-on learning, patient consultation areas, a Phlebotomy Suite and a Smart Technology House.
+The Phoenix Building has teaching space which includes a 50 seat lecture theatre, public clinics for hands-on learning, patient consultation areas, a Phlebotomy Suite and a Tech House/Living Lab.

 The building is a digital health hub for the University that brings people together and inspires new ideas that will improve future teaching and create digitally savvy health graduates.